BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

     Tools menu.

 * **Show Console** opens the |artist| console, a dialog window with a TCL command shell.
 This is the command-line interface of aRTist.
-Status and debug information can be observed here including potential warnings and error messages at simulation rans.
+Status and debug information can be observed here including potential warnings and error messages at simulation runs.
 * **Show VTK Log** calls module LogViewer to displays internal messages by aRTist and its components.
 * **Enable remote access** opens a TCP/IP port to control |artist| from another program, e.g. Python.
 * **Opening Angle** calculates the angular aperature of the cone beam enclosing the detector at the present setup.
 It will be displayed at the status bar.
-* **Attenuation Data** opens a viewer of the energy-dependend attenuation coefficients used by the program.
+* **Attenuation Data** opens a viewer of the energy-dependent attenuation coefficients used by the program.
 * **Detector Properties** opens a viewer of the currently used detector model.
 * **Image Viewer** provides the menu bar of the image viewer module (lacking a nice way to directly attach it to the module window).
 * |16x16_edit-materials| **Materials** opens the materials editor.